flyersworder/nd013-c1-vision/README.md

 Use the following command to run the script:
 ```
-python create_splits.py --data-dir /home/workspace/data
+python create_splits.py --data-dir data
 ```

 ## Training
 You will now launch your very first experiment with the Tensorflow object detection API.
-Move the `pipeline_new.config` to the `/home/workspace/experiments/reference` folder.
+Move the `pipeline_new.config` to the `experiments/reference` folder.
 Now launch the training process:
 * a training process:
 ```
 python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config